 Who We Are

 We are the Rock Lake United Church Camp Society (a not-for-profit organization registered in the Province of British Columbia).
-We operate a Church Summer Camp and an eighty-two site Campground on the property known as Rock Lake Camp which is located in southeastern British Columbia two miles south of Highway #3 between the towns of Elko & Jaffray.
+We operate a Church Summer Camp and an eighty-three site Campground on the property known as Rock Lake Camp which is located in southeastern British Columbia two miles south of Highway #3 between the towns of Elko & Jaffray.
 Our camp is fully accredited by both the United Church of Canada and the British Columbia Camping Association.

 We believe that valuable spiritual and recreational experiences can be obtained in the outdoor wilderness retreat setting of Rock Lake United Church Camp, removed from the everyday care and routines of life, in the company of others who are seeking recreation and re‑creation in the truest sense.